Mageswaran1989/aja/README.md

 # Aja

 A library with a Brain!
-Thus said, what we are trying is, to create a C++ based library that incorporates Artificial Neural Networks and Fuzzy Logic which can measure/sense and learn its environment and control itself!
+Thus said, what we are trying is, to create a C++/Java based library that incorporates Artificial Neural Networks and Fuzzy Logic which can measure/get any kind of data and analyse it to make some sense out of it.

 With possible contributions Aja would be able to include other programming languages and library support.